 If you want your web visitors to convert, you have to be pretty straightforward about what you want them to do next.
 And that’s where CTA buttons come in.
 When done right, a call-to-action can make a big difference between high bounce rates and profits.

 Ideally, you want a CTA to stand out, use compelling language, and offer the solution to your customers’ problem.
 This means that you’ll need to play around with design, placement, and wording, ideally backing up your choice with A/B testing.

-Furthermore, don’t be afraid of repeating it several times on your homepage.
+Furthermore, don’t be afraid of repeating it several times on your homepage and about me page.
 Cubefunder does precisely this, and it works particularly well.
 The “Apply Now” CTA button is repeated after each informative section.
 This makes for an intuitive design that allows users to get what they need, but without having to scroll up or down looking for the next step on their journey.

 3. Benefits Section

 No matter what type of product/service you offer, your homepage needs to have a convincing benefits section.
 Simply put, you need to tell your visitors exactly why they should choose you.

 When it comes to designing this part of your homepage, you’ll find that visuals tend to convert better.
 This comes down to the fact that the brain processes images and videos 60,000 times faster than text.

 Of course, that doesn’t mean you should only stick to illustrations.
 Depending on the nature of your business, you might find that what works best is a combination of visual and written data, as seen in this example by Aura.

 Or, alternatively, you may decide to go with something a bit more bite-sized.
 As you can see in this example by WHOOP, the company chose to present its product’s benefits as statistics, backed up by icons that make it easier for users to notice and consume the data.